Confirm your output URLs

 A screenshot of the Confirm your output files task shows two collections with eight output files.

-However, if a file will not open in the Visual Editor or opens to an incorrect webpage preview, it is most likely because CloudCannon has not determined the correct output URL for matching webpage previews to your Collection.
-You can fix this issue by updating the output URL CloudCannon uses to match a webpage preview to a file.
+If a file will not open in the Visual Editor or opens to an incorrect webpage preview, it is most likely because CloudCannon has not determined the correct output URL.
+You can update the output URL for a Collection to fix this issue.

 Update the output URL for a webpage preview#